craftercms/docs/source/getting-started/index.rst

 --------------

 ^^^^^^^^^^^^^^^^^^^^^^^^
-Run CrafterCMS in Docker
+Try CrafterCMS in Docker
 ^^^^^^^^^^^^^^^^^^^^^^^^

-If you have `Docker <https://www.docker.com/>`_ installed, you can get started with CrafterCMS in a few minutes.
+If you have `Docker <https://www.docker.com/>`_ installed, you can start exploring CrafterCMS in a few minutes.
 Simply run the following command:

 .. code-block:: bash

     docker run -p 8080:8080 craftercms/authoring_local:latest

 Then you can just point your browser to ``http://localhost:8080/studio`` and you will be presented with the Crafter Studio login page.
 The default username is ``admin`` and the default password is ``admin``.

+If you are ready to start development, consult :ref:`documentation for developers <by-role/developer>` for advice on environment setup.

 |hr|